The semiclassical energy density of kinks and solitons: Introduction

 Soliton solutions of the sine-Gordon model are intimately linked to the integrable structure of the theory, and there are strong indications that the WKB approximation for quantum corrections to their mass is exact \cite{Dashen:1975hd}.
 These results pass a number of non-trivial consistency checks \cite{Dashen:1975hd}, also in connection with the Coleman duality to the massive Thirring model \cite{Coleman:1974bu}.

 Here, we will reinvestigate the ``classical'' results of \cite{DashenEtAl, Dashen:1975hd} for semiclassical corrections to the energy of kinks and solitons from the point of view of modern local and covariant renormalization techniques.
-Specifically, we consider the $\phi^4$ and the sine-Gordon model in $1+1$ dimensions, specified by the Lagrangians (we work in signature $(-, +)$)
+Specifically, we consider the $\phi^4$ and the sine-Gordon model in $1+1$ dimensions, specified by the potentials

-These have vacuum solutions $\phi_\vac = \pm \frac{m}{\sqrt{2 \lambda}}$ and $\phi_\vac = 2 \pi n \frac{m}{\sqrt{\lambda}}$, respectively, and the parameters were chosen such that the fluctuations around these vacua have mass $m$ in both cases.\footnote{One recovers the conventions of \cite{DashenEtAl} by the replacement $m^2 \to 2 m^2$ in \eqref{eq:L}.} A kink solution is a minimal energy stationary solution for \eqref{eq:L} that connects these two vacua, i.e., $\lim_{z \to \pm \infty} \phi_\kink(t, z) = \pm \frac{m}{\sqrt{2 \lambda}}$, whereas for the sine-Gordon model we consider stationary solutions connecting neighboring vacua.
+These have vacuum solutions $\phi_\vac = \pm \frac{m}{\sqrt{2 \lambda}}$ and $\phi_\vac = 2 \pi n \frac{m}{\sqrt{\lambda}}$, respectively, and the parameters were chosen such that the fluctuations around these vacua have mass $m$ in both cases.\footnote{One recovers the conventions of \cite{DashenEtAl} by the replacement $m^2 \to 2 m^2$ in $V_{\phi^4}$.} A kink solution is a minimal energy stationary solution for the $\phi^4$ model that connects these two vacua, i.e., $\lim_{z \to \pm \infty} \phi_\kink(t, z) = \pm \frac{m}{\sqrt{2 \lambda}}$, whereas for the sine-Gordon model we consider solitons, i.e., stationary solutions connecting neighboring vacua.
 The semiclassical correction to the energy, or mass, of a kink or soliton can be computed by expanding the field around the corresponding solution, \beq \phi(t, z) = \phi_{\kink / \soliton}(z) + \vp(t,z), \eeq expanding the action to second order in the perturbation $\vp$ and quantizing it.
 The result obtained in \cite{DashenEtAl, Dashen:1975hd}, \cf also \cite{Weinberg}, for these quantities is

 In order to compute the semiclassical correction, renormalization has to be performed.
 In \cite{DashenEtAl, Dashen:1975hd}, this is done globally: The system is first confined to a spatial interval, a formal (divergent) expression for the total energy is determined, from which a (also divergent) formal expression for the vacuum energy is subtracted.
 One then considers the limit in which the interval covers the whole real line, so that the mode sums become integrals (apart from a finite number of bound states).
-The result is still logarithmically divergent, but this divergence is cancelled by the difference of mass counterterms for the kink and the vacuum background.
+The result is still logarithmically divergent, but this divergence is cancelled by the difference of mass counterterms for the kink/soliton and the vacuum background.

 Apart from the somewhat formal nature of this renormalization procedure (in the subtraction of two divergent series, one may, by reordering, change the result by an arbitrary amount), it has the conceptual disadvantage that it is not explicitly local.
 But locality is a guiding principle for renormalization and crucial for its predictivity.
 To wit, in the absence of translation invariance (due to the presence of the kink/soliton), the local energy density can a priori be subject to arbitrary position dependent finite renormalization, unless there are clear principles restricting the renormalization freedom.